glaucomunsberg/robot-ia/mkdocs/docs/programming/brain/cortex.md

 ## Cortex

-The `Cortex` is the brain of the system, responsible for managing all system activities, from reading sensors, controlling actuators, image processing, executing commands, to communicating with other systems.
+The `Cortex` is the brain of the system, responsible for managing all system activities, from reading sensors, controlling actuators, image processing, executing [commands](../protocols/intention/command.md), to communicating with other systems.
+Cortext use the [states](#states) to understand the system's current state and manage the [behavior](#behavior) of the system.

-## States
+## States and Transition

 The `Cortex` is responsible for managing the system's state, prioritizing tasks, and executing them according to the system's state.
-The system has four states:

-- **Alert**: The system is in alert mode, waiting for a critical activity to occur.
-- **Action**: The system is in action mode, executing tasks.
-- **Rest**: The system is in rest mode, waiting for activities to occur.
-- **Dormant**: The system is in dormant mode, waiting for the battery to be charged or the system to be restarted.
+Each state has a set of rules that define when the system `enters` and `exits` the state and rules executed `during` the state.

+The system has four states called `Alert`, `Action`, `Rest`, and `Dormant`.
+The system transitions between states according to the system's activities and the tasks in the task queue.

 ```mermaid
 stateDiagram